intel/yask/README.md

     This is done in `yask.sh` by passing `max_threads <N>` to the executable, where `<N>` is the number of cores on the node divided by the number of MPI ranks.
-    Consequently, the default number of threads per block is now one to use one core per block.
+    Consequently, the default number of inner threads is now one (1) to use one core per block.
     This change was made based on observed performance on Intel(R) Xeon(R) Scalable Processors.
 Previous versions